BertVanHecke/reposible/ROADMAP.md

 timeline
     title Reposible Roadmap

+    Q3 2025 (in progress)
-    Q1 — MVP  : App ready with secure sign-in
+            : App ready with secure sign-in
             : Drag-and-drop pipeline builder + YAML import/export
+            : Create, edit, and save pipelines in the builder

+    Q4 2025 (planned)
-              : Create, edit, and save pipelines in the builder : Run pipelines locally with live status and logs : Connect GitHub to auto-run on pushes and PRs
+            : Run pipelines locally with live status and logs : Smoother builder; auto-layout, groups, version history, YAML/JSON editing : Connect GitHub to auto-run on pushes and PRs

+    Q1 2026 (planned)
-    Q2 — Enhancements : Better dashboard, notifications, and search
+            : Better dashboard, notifications, and search
-                      : Smoother builder: auto-layout, groups, version history, YAML/JSON editing : More Git options: GitLab
+            : More Git options; GitLab
             : Ready for production and easy to self-host
 ```

 ### Core objectives for MVP: